Thousands Rally After Georgian PM Vows no Negotiations With Pro-EU Opposition - UrduPoint

 Georgia's constitution commits the country to seeking membership of the European Union, and opinion polls have regularly shown 80 percent of the country in favour.

-The prime minister has said that joining the bloc "by 2030" is still his "top priority", a claim not accepted by demonstrators angry at the formal shelving of talks.
+The prime minister has said that joining the bloc "by 2030" is still his "top priority".

-On Monday the premier said the government would make "maximum efforts" to join the EU, despite ruling out talks on accession for the next four years.
-He said he had discussed EU integration with Georgian diplomats earlier that day.

 Zurabishvili has asked the constitutional court to annul the election result, declaring the new parliament and government "illegitimate".